CSE citation style requires knowledge, patience, and time.

 - uses superscript numbers instead of in-text citations in order to refer to the references listed at the end of the paper;

-- end references are listed in the order in which they have been used in the text (in-text citation 1 is associated with the first source used in your text);
+- end references are listed in the order in which they have been first used in the text (in-text citation 1 is associated with the first source used in your text and the first source in references);

 - subsequent citations of the already-mentioned resource are used with the same number as the first time for better navigation across the paper.